MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-how-to-chunking-vectorization.md

 ---
 title: Semantic Chunking and vectorization
 titleSuffix: Azure AI Search
-description: Use skillset and index projection to do semantic chunking, vectorization and write into a search index in Azure AI Search pipelines.
+description: Use skill set and index projection to do semantic chunking, vectorization, and write into a search index in Azure AI Search pipelines.
 author: rawan
 ms.author: rawan
 ms.service: azure-ai-search